 Common Mistakes to Avoid

-Setting a test date before you are ready.
-Booking a test 3 weeks away before you have started studying creates artificial pressure.
-Study first, then book when your scores are consistently high.
+❌ Setting a test date before you have started studying Booking a test 3 weeks away before you have opened the handbook creates artificial pressure.
+If your scores are not ready, you either sit underprepared or lose £50 cancelling within the refund window.
+Study first, then book when your mock test scores are consistently at 90% or above.
+The certificate never expires — there is no benefit to booking early.

-Only studying at weekends.
-Two long sessions per week is less effective than seven short ones.
-Daily contact with the material is what builds reliable recall.
+❌ Only studying at weekends Two long sessions per week is significantly less effective than seven short daily sessions.
+Daily contact with the material is what builds reliable recall — the brain needs repeated exposure at intervals, not occasional long bursts.
+Even 20–30 minutes on a busy day is more effective than skipping.
+Consistency over time is the most important variable in preparation quality.

 How This Aligns With Official Guidance